jamesjlyons/teleport-figma-plugin/README.md

 `Teleport to New Page` command creates a new page called "Teleported Here" and moves the current selection to that page.

 `Clone and Teleport to New Page` command creates a new page called "Cloned Here" and sends a duplicate of the current selection to that page.

+Extra helpful if commands are mapped to keyboard shortcuts through the Figma desktop app on Mac.
+Examples with no current shortcut conflicts:

+- `⌘T` for `Teleport to New Page`
+- `⌘⌃T` for `Clone and Teleport to New Page`.